 The start of a new year often comes with a renewed energy and desire to hit the reset button.
 This is a great to time to assess your goals for the year and work out what you need to do to achieve them.
-Many business owners and managers are now thinking about what they want their business to look like in 2022 and beyond.
+Many business owners and managers are now thinking about what they want their business to look like this year and beyond.

 It’s good to start at the end goal and work back from there so you can ensure you create an effective pathway to take your business in the direction you want it to go.
 This might include things like a reshuffle of your team, creating upskilling opportunities for your staff or building on your team to meet demand.
 First things first — ask yourself the key questions to help ascertain what your business needs.

-What will your business look like in 2022 and beyond?
+What will your business look like in the New Year and beyond?

 The answer to this question really depends on your approach, your focus and your current situation.
 What do you want your business to look like?
 Are you looking to grow?
 Do you have new projects in mind?
 Are there certain key areas you want to improve?
 Do you want to build your team?
 How do you want your staff to function and work together?